jackerman76/hello-world/README.md

 print("These are the two things you entered: {} and {} ".format(something1, something2))
 ```
 # Contribution
-Pull requests are welcome from contributors, but please make a new issue to discuss intended changes.
+Pull requests are welcome from contributors, but please make a new issue to discuss intended changes before doing so.

 # LICENSE.md reasoning
 We decided to utilize the MIT licensen because it is very permissive and welcoming for developers looking to contribute to open-source projects as well as businesses looking to utilize our project.
 We also chose this license because we are not concerned with profiting from our project.